php-dev-br/laravel-doc-pt-br/billing.md

 <a name="changing-plans"></a>
 ### Changing Plans

 After a user is subscribed to your application, they may occasionally want to change to a new subscription plan.
-To swap a user to a new subscription, pass the plan's identifier to the `swap` method:
+To swap a user to a new subscription, use the `swap` method.
+For example, we may easily switch a user to the `premium` subscription:

     $user = App\User::find(1);

     $user->subscription('main')->swap('provider-plan-id');

 If the user is on trial, the trial period will be maintained.
-Also, if a "quantity" exists for the subscription, that quantity will also be maintained.
+Also, if a "quantity" exists for the subscription, that quantity will also be maintained:

+    $user->subscription('main')->swap('provider-plan-id');

-If you would like to swap plans and cancel any trial period the user is currently on, you may use the `skipTrial` method:
+If you would like to swap plans but skip the trial period on the plan you are swapping to, you may use the `skipTrial` method:

     $user->subscription('main')
             ->skipTrial()